frederic-perez/AmE-dictionary/data/dictionary.md

 __laced__ _v_ _I have laced a few punters._
 __lacerate__ _v_
 __lachrymose__ _adj_
+__lacing__ _n_ The act of inflicting corporal punishment with repeated blows. _Syn_ whacking, beating, drubbing, licking, thrashing, trouncing _If my mother ever caught me smoking, I would get the lacing of a lifetime._
 __lackadaisical__ _adj_ :two::hammer:
 __lackey__ _n_ :three::hammer: (lackeys) _A political lackey._
 __lackluster__ _adj_ :nine::m: Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._ _A lackluster 1-0 victory at Malaga._